 How is employee productivity changing?

-In light of all the changes that came with the rise of remote work, it’s natural for managers to wonder how their team’s productivity compares to what it looked like back when everyone was in the office.
+In light of all the changes that came with the rise of remote work, it’s natural for managers to wonder how employee productivity compares to what it looked like back when everyone was in the office.
 Common questions include:

 These are all great questions to ask in the current landscape, and they’re more common than you might think.
 The only way to answer them — without educated guessing — is to use workforce analytics.
 Once you understand how people work, it’s much easier to determine what true productivity looks like at your company so you can measure it accurately.